mulesoft-assets/template-sfdc2sfdc-lead-migration/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the Anypoint Template is implemented on this XML, directed by one flow responsible of excecuting the logic.
+Functional aspect of the Anypoint Template is implemented on this XML, directed by one flow responsible of executing the logic.
-For the pourpose of this particular Anypoint Template the *mainFlow* just excecutes the Batch Job which handles all the logic of it.
+For the purpose of this particular Anypoint Template the *mainFlow* just excecutes the Batch Job which handles all the logic of it.
 This flow has Exception Strategy that basically consists on invoking the *defaultChoiseExceptionStrategy* defined in *errorHandling.xml* file.